Linkedin

 Operational efficiency in water management

 This strategic line seeks to balance the water consumption in our operations, with the provision of safe water for the ecosystem, aiming to reach water neutrality.
-The comprehensive management of water generates value to business through the enabling of production and reserves and guarantees the availability and continuity of the current and future water supply for projects and operations, contributing to the sustainability of water resources.
+Integrated water resource management across the business value chain creates value by enabling production and securing reserves, while ensuring the availability and continuity of water supply for current and future projects and operations.
+This approach strengthens the long-term sustainability of the resource and mitigates risks associated with its use.

 Required water to operate

-In 2023, the total water volume required to develop Ecopetrol’s value chain activities was 194,1 million cubic meters (m3).
-79% of this volume (152,8 million m3) came from the reuse of effluents, and only 21% (41,3 million m3) was withdrawn from natural sources and/or purchased from aqueducts.
-The percentage of reused water required to operate has been increasing each year from 56% in 2017 to 79% in 2023, which has allowed a sustained reduction in freshwater withdrawals in the latest year, despite higher water requirements to operate.
+In 2024, the total water volume required to develop Ecopetrol’s value chain activities was 203,4 million (m3).
+81% of this volume (163,9 million m3) came from the reuse of effluents, and only 19% (39,4 million m3) was withdrawn from natural sources and/or purchased from aqueducts.
+The reuse rate relative to the total water required for operations has shown a year-over-year increase.
+In 2024, it reflects a 7% rise compared to 2023 and an 83% increase relative to the baseline year (2019).
+This progress has enabled a sustained reduction in freshwater withdrawals over recent years, despite growing operational water demands.

 Water withdrawals from natural sources and aqueducts